uncleLem/AndroidUtils/readme.txt

 So, there's small overview about existing utils:

 utils
- |- StringUtils             - some useful methods for strings (now there's only one method)
+ |- StringUtils             - some useful methods for Strings
  |
  |- view                    - this package contains several activities with some
  |  |                         basic functionality